zuozhenggh/learning-library/oic-integration-library/experiential/erpcloud-business-event/setup/setup.md

 5. Provide a Wallet password, then click **Download**.
 Save the wallet file (ZIP) on your local machine.
 This file will be used later when creating the Autonomous Database connection in Oracle Integration.

-6. Under *Connection Strings*, select one of the TNS Name entries and note it down.
+6. Under *Connection Strings*, select one of the *TNS Name* entries and write it down.
 This value will used later when creating the Autonomous Database connection in Oracle Integration.

 7. Click **Close**.